christinazcode/aiarchies/4.ADRs/006_Use_Milvus_for_Self_Hosted_Vector_Database.md

 ## Context

-We need a vector database solution that integrates with our self-hosted AI infrastructure, including GPT-NeoX LLM, All-MiniLM-L6-v2 embedding model, and various MLOps tools.
+We need a vector database solution that integrates with our self-hosted AI infrastructure, which includes the GPT-NeoX LLM, the All-MiniLM-L6-v2 embedding model, and various MLOps tools.

 ## Decision